The Devil and God Are Raging Inside Me: Background and recording

 Live guitarist Derrick Sherman who had been touring with the band for some time was also present during the recording sessions, contributing parts to all of the album's tracks.
-After the initial scrapped album session from 2004 and leaked demos in 2006, the band had written and recorded around forty tracks for the album.
+With the initial scrapped album session from 2004 and the leaked demos in 2006, the band had written and recorded around forty tracks for the album.

 As the band's first release on a major label, the band expressed hesitancy and nervousness over their increased fame.
 In an interview with their street team, Tierney said his biggest fear was "get[ting] too big", while Lacey's was that he was "scared of the hype" and "scared of people who never heard our band trying to sell it to people who are, you know, breathing it already."

+Music executive Luke Wood of Interscope Records expressed frustration with the math rock and Slint influence on the early drafts of The Devil and God Are Raging Inside Me.
+"I thought you were going to be like Bruce Springsteen," he told the band.
+Wood and Jimmy Iovine had multiple discussions with the band in order to make the album something that Interscope felt was worth releasing.
+On working with a major label, Lacey revealed that "external forces" made the band feel "more pressure to not progress on this album than ever before."
+He also admitted that "left to ourselves, we probably would have been more self-indulgent and released something that wasn’t financially in anyone’s interest.
+Unfortunately, our creative decisions are no longer ours to be made alone."